cmake 220.127.116.11 breaks linking on Mac OS X.

 The Mac CUDA situation is unfortunately a mess since NVIDIA only supports old versions of GCC while the system default clang does not support OpenMP.

-#3 Updated by Anders Gabrielsson about 3 years ago
+#3 Updated by Anders Gabrielsson over 3 years ago

 As far as I can remember, I tried building (mdrun) using then up-to-date versions of both apple-clang and macports-gcc along with CUDA 6.